-A Men, women and children who need to manage urinary incontinence by draining urine from the bladder.
+A Male, female, and paediatric patients who need to manage urinary incontinence by draining urine from the bladder.

 Q Does the VaPro touch free intermittent catheter contain natural rubber latex?

 A The specifications for the VaPro touch free intermittent catheter and its packaging do not include natural rubber latex as a component and our component suppliers do not add natural rubber latex as part of their production process.